 - If you hit a snag, Kathryn helps you get back on track quickly.
 She’ll help hold your focus, despite pitfalls and distractions.

 - Coaching sessions provide gentle accountability.
-You have time between sessions to integrate new ways of thinking and take action, with your next coaching call as your self-imposed deadline.
+You have time between sessions to integrate new ways of thinking and to take action.
+Your next coaching call is your own, self-imposed deadline.

 Working with Kathryn inspires confidence.
 You find yourself thinking more creatively and taking bigger steps—and it feels great!